Psychology Major

 - The "Research Report" can take a variety of forms: progress reports on data collected, training received, papers read, skills learned, etc.; or organized notes for lab notebooks, lab meetings, etc.; or manuscript-like papers with Intro, Methods, Results, Discussion; or some combination thereof, depending on the maturity of the project.

-- A student should complete an Independent Study Form with her research mentor or advisor.
+- All students must complete an Independent Study Form with their research mentor or advisor.
+This is especially important if a student is working in a laboratory outside of Barnard (in this case, the student is responsible for sharing the form or the equivalent information with the mentor from the lab so all parties are aware of the expectations and responsibilities).
 Please note that this is an internal department document and should not be submitted to the Registrar's office.

-All PSYC (or NSBV) courses that are required for the major must be taken for a letter grade.
-To satisfy departmental requirements, the grade must be C- or better.
-The required courses outside of Psychology (cognate and outside science) can be graded Pass/Fail, as long as students receive a Pass.
+All courses that are required for the major must be taken for a letter grade of C- or above (including NSBV and STAT UN courses).
+The only exceptions to this rule are the Cognate and Outside Science courses - these can be taken as Pass/Fail, as long as students receive a Pass.

-All of our courses require BC1001 or its equivalent.
+All of our courses require the completion of PSYC BC1001 or its equivalent.
 Most middle and upper level courses have additional prerequisites that are listed in the Barnard College Course Catalogue.
 Students who have not fulfilled the prerequisites for a particular course may ask the course instructor for permission to enroll.
 The instructor retains discretion for this enrollment.

 Final enrollment in all courses is determined the first day or week of classes, depending on the particular course.
 To secure your seat you must attend the first meeting of the class; for Group 1 and 2 labs, attend the first meeting of the accompanying lecture; for BC1010, attend the first lab meeting, unless otherwise indicated by the instructor.